 If you've added multiple animations to the same slide, you might want to re-order the object animations.
 For instance, your images might come onto a slide before the title appears.

-On the right side, you'll see the Animation Pane open, and you'll see a list of animations that will play on the slide.
+On the right side, you'll see the Animation Pane open, and you'll see a list of animations that'll play on the slide.
 In the example below, you can see two animations on the side, each of which represents an object's animation.

 To reorder the animations, simply drag and drop them in the list on the Animation Pane.
-You can click Play All to preview the animations once they are reordered.
+Click Play All to preview the animations once they're reordered.

 Add PowerPoint Slide Transitions

-Notice that slides that have animations show a small icon in the sidebar, so you can easily identify the slides that you've applied transitions to.
+Notice that slides that have animations show a small icon in the sidebar.
+So, you can easily identify the slides that you've applied transitions to.
 You can always click the Preview button to play the animation on the active slide.
+This is a quick and easy way to preview animation in PowerPoint presentation designs.

 There are three other key options that you can set on the ribbon for each slide's transition: